Debra Winger: Personal life

 Winger's three-year relationship with actor Andrew Rubin ended in 1980.
-From 1983 to 1985 she dated Bob Kerrey, at the time the governor of Nebraska, whom she met while filming Terms of Endearment in Lincoln, Nebraska.
+From 1983 to 1985, she dated Bob Kerrey, at the time the governor of Nebraska, whom Winger met while filming Terms of Endearment in Lincoln, Nebraska.
 Winger also dated her Cannery Row and Everybody Wins co-star Nick Nolte.

-From 1986 to 1990, Winger was married to actor Timothy Hutton, with whom she had a son, Noah Hutton, a documentary filmmaker born in 1987.
-The marriage ended in divorce.
+From 1986 to 1990, Winger was married to actor Timothy Hutton, with whom she had a son.

 In 1996, Winger married actor/director Arliss Howard, whom she met on the set of the film Wilder Napalm.
 Their son was born in 1997.
-She is also stepmother to Arliss's son from his prior marriage.
+Winger is also stepmother to Howard's son from his prior marriage.

 Activism

 In March 2025, Winger protested against the detention of Mahmoud Khalil at Trump Tower.
 She accused the Trump administration of having "no interest in Jewish safety" and "co-opting antisemitism."
-In an interview, she stated "I have a debt for what I grew up with and believed on what the state of Israel has done and what they haven’t done, and how they’re conflating Judaism with Zionism."
+In an interview, Winger stated: "I have a debt for what I grew up with and believed on what the state of Israel has done and what they haven’t done, and how they’re conflating Judaism with Zionism."

 Winger is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.
+Winger was arrested alongside over 100 protestors at a September 2026 protest ahead of a speech by Israeli prime minister Benjamin Netanyahu at the United Nations General Assembly.